What can you expect from a typical day at Woodchester Endowed?

 A school assembly is held each day, but each day with a different focus:

 - Tuesday - Singing Practice

-- Wednesday - Assembly given by our vicar of St. Mary's parish church, Woodchester
+- Wednesday - Assembly given by the Ministry Team of St. Mary's parish church, Woodchester

 - Thursday - Assembly delivered by our headteacher

 - Friday - Celebration assembly.
 On Fridays assembly is in the afternoon, before pickup, where children are given certificates to celebrate their achievements in school.
 Some of these assemblies are given up for 'Class Assemblies' which are performed for the parents of those children.